 The complete procedure will take place in two different days (Day 1 and Day 2), each with two sessions.
 In Day 1, Participants will be asked to avoid having a heavy breakfast and drinking coffee (or any other stimulants) on the morning of the experiment.
 They will be requested to report to the laboratory at approximately 8:00 hours for the first session (S1).
 After signing the written informed consent, they will respond to a questionnaire requesting information on demographics, computer, videogames and iVR use, as well as the SSQ.
 Participants will then be randomly assigned to either the D-VMT or iVR-VMT groups and will be given instructions on the controls and the Adaptation, Training and pretest Trial phases.
 If participants are assigned to the D-VMT they will sit on a comfortable desk chair in front of a desk with a keyboard and monitor located at 60cm from the participant.
 If they are assigned to the iVR-VMT, they will sit on the desk chair placed in the center of the iVR play area.
 After completing the VMT participants will respond to the SSQ and will be asked return for the second session (S2) at 13:00 hours.
 During S2, participants will answer the SSQ, retest the Trial phase of the VMT, and complete the SSQ once again, along with the ITC-SOPI and the PTT.
 Both sessions last approximately 45 minutes, for a total evaluation time of 90 minutes.
 For Day 2, this procedure will be repeated except for the omission of the demographics questionnaire and application of the PTT at the beginning of the first session.
-This evaluation will take place no less than 3 months after Day 1.
+Participants will attempt to solve the same maze, starting from the same three pseudorandomized spawn locations.
+To prevent maze learning transfer this evaluation will take place no less than 3 months after Day 1.
 The entire procedure is represented in Figure 2.